sunaipa5/goblo/README.md

 The contents of the `<head>` tag are pasted into the `<head>` tag in the template.

 The contents of the `<content>` tag are pasted into the `{{content}}` tag in the template.

+The meta tags used to create an Atom feed (RSS)

 ## Templating